 For family-friendly attractions, Fish Eye Marine Park in Piti, Tarza Water Park, and Tagada Amusement Park in Tamuning are some of the best places that kids and adults alike will enjoy visiting.

-The island is home to some of the best beaches, so you can’t plan a trip to Guam without spending a few days enjoying exciting water activities.
+Tourism in Guam has been booming thanks to its pristine beaches.
+You can’t plan a trip to the island without spending a few days enjoying exciting water activities.
 Parasailing, snorkeling, jet skiing, kayaking, diving, and more can all be enjoyed in the tourist epicenter of Tamuning.
-Sign up for a sea walking excursion with Guam SEAWALKER Tours, invite your friends for a banana boat ride, or try snuba - shallow water diving with an air line - for the first time!
+Sign up for a sea walking excursion with Guam SEAWALKER Tours, invite your friends for a banana boat ride, or try snuba - shallow water diving with an airline - for the first time!

-Once you’ve exhausted all the fun in the water and you want to escape the beach crowd, head out to see historical sites such as the latte stones in Latte Stone Memorial Park, the remains of Plaza de Espana, and the authentic cannons at Fort Santa Agueda.
+Once you’ve exhausted all the fun in the water and you want to escape the beach crowd, head out to see World War II historical sites and other spots like Latte Stone Memorial Park, the remains of Plaza de Espana, and the authentic cannons at Fort Santa Agueda.
 Nature lovers can also explore various hiking trails that lead to waterfalls such as Tarzan Falls and Sigua Falls.

 Of course, you can’t leave any destination without shopping!
 If you’ve come to Guam with extra space in your luggage, spend a day exploring the shops at Tumon Sands Plaza, Guam Premier Outlets, or Micronesia Mall.